polakowo/gpt2bot/README.md

 #### Google Colab

+Inference code can be run on CPU, but it would be slow.
 A good thing about Google Colab is free GPU.
 So why not running the Telegram bot there, for blazingly fast chat?
 Run the notebook at daytime and do not forget to stop it at night.

 [A Colab interactive notebook](https://colab.research.google.com/github/polakowo/gpt2bot/blob/master/Demo.ipynb)